 It works for everyone – we all have people that are difficult to buy presents for.
 The town/city gift card gives the choice back to the recipient ensuring they get something they really want.

 It’s secure – the gift card programmes are secured by Mastercard.
 The way the programmes are set up mean that there always needs to be sufficient funds to cover all the live cards.

 It helps to link the town and emphasises that we’re all part of the community.
 And our customers will have more choice as they can use the Kendal Card in multiple businesses.
 It’s a much more succinct customer offering.
 We like the fact that we know more money is now being spent in the town.

-The gift card management platform provided by our programme partner Presend provides everything you need to run your own Visa-based programme enabling you to load cards, track sales and view where people are spending their money.
+The gift card management platform provided by our programme partner Presend provides everything you need to run your own Mastercard-based programme enabling you to load cards, track sales and view where people are spending their money.

 The e-commerce website enables you to sell gift cards, offer multiple delivery options including “click and collect” and manage online fulfilment.